 6 Do you or will you provide scholarships, fellowships, or educational loans to attend an educational institution to employees of a particular employer?
 If "No," continue to Line 7.
-Yes No If "No," do not complete the rest of Schedule H.
+Yes No

 6a Will you award grants to 10% or fewer of the eligible applicants who were actually considered by the selection committee in selecting recipients of grants in that year as provided by Revenue Procedures 76-47 and 80-39?
 Yes No